 Corporate culture has grown complacent

 This new segregation has mostly been great for Silicon Valley.
-A troublemaker can’t just show up at Google and set up a desk and start working.
+A troublemaker can’t just show up at Google or AECOM and set up a desk and start working.
 The top American businesses enforce very selective standards for hires.
 And of course it’s not enough to be good at your job.
 If a job candidate is suspected of being incompatible with the “culture,” he or she faces a very tough uphill climb.

 American businesses go to great lengths to measure the cooperativeness of potential employees.
 To do this, they often check job candidates’ credit scores — theoretically a measure of trustworthiness.
 This is now happening for about 60% of all hires.